wp-plugins/wp-my-admin-bar/readme.txt

 * By default the My Cache menu and options are hidden. (turned off)
 	* Turn on the My Cache menu under the Menu Display Options settings section.
 	* Adjust which cache plugins display under the My Cache Menu Display Options.

-### Custom Settings (Network, Standalone Activation)

-Access the Custom Settings Tab:

-* Multisite Networks: Network Admin > Settings > Admin Bar > Custom Settings Tab
-* Multisite Standalone Websites: Dashboard > Settings > Admin Bar > Custom Settings Tab
-* Standalone Wordpress: Dashboard > Settings > Admin Bar > Custom Settings Tab

-The Custom Settings Tab allows you to adjust the display of the Wordpress Logo and Howdy statement within the Admin Bar.

-For Multisite Setups: Remove the WP Icon from the Menus and replace it with Site ID's.
-This makes the menus snap open a bit faster.

-* Recommended Setting For Networks: Hide the first 3 options (WP logo, Howdy, and WP Icon).
-Select show for Site ID's.

 == Frequently Asked Questions ==